nadeemsangrasi/milestone-2-project-1/README.md

-# Milestone 2 Project - Basic Portfolio
+# Milestone 2 Project 1 with nextjs + tailwindcss - Basic Portfolio

 This project is the second milestone in our journey to mastering Next.js.
 The portfolio is built using the App Router and features four essential pages: